srijitcn/ml_diabetes_prediction/README.md

 # Machine Learning on Databricks
-This repository will have code files for a complete Data Science project on Databricks platform.
+This repository has code files for a complete Data Science project on Databricks platform.
 This example try to solve a classification problem using the Pima Indian Diabetes dataset.

 #### Usage:
 ##### Using Databricks Repos